120 Things to Do With Kids in Connecticut Before They Grow Up

 89. Rent a kayak or canoe and paddle around the scenic 680 acre Lake Waramaug.

-90. Sit on the lawn at the Kent School and listen to Jazz during the Litchfield Jazz festival.
+90. Head out to the Goshen Fairgrounds and listen to Jazz during the Litchfield Jazz Festival.

 91. Hike up to the top of Kent Falls and swim at the top.